How to Get Chocolate Stains Out of Clothing

 The milk solution is cheap and easy.
 Most people have milk on hand in their refrigerators, especially with children in the home.
 And virtually everyone has cold running water and a washing machine.
 So try these very easy steps and save yourself a lot of grief.
 This is one time when you won't cry over spilled milk.

 Pour milk over the stain.
 Saturate it well.
 Only rub a wee bit.
 You don't want the stain to set in.
 Let it sit for five minutes.

 Milk lifts the stain to the surface rather than grounding it in.

 Step 2 - Rinse

-After the five minutes is up, run it under cold water, but again, just a wee bit of rubbing.
-At this point the chocolate can still be seen, but faded.
+After the five minutes are up, run it under cold water, but again, just a wee bit of rubbing.
+At this point, the chocolate can still be seen but faded.
 If you use hot water this will NOT work, as hot water only grounds the stain in further.

 Step 3 - Washing machine

 Toss it in the washing machine at a cold water setting along with your other clothes.

 When the cycle is done, take it out of the washer.
 I dare you to find the stain.